muratk3n/thirdwave/en/README.md

 I maintain that whatever delusions they might have, on gold, the world order, libertards (distinct right) should be in charge of the Republican Party.
-We shared before in a tweet
+I shared this previously in a tweet;

 >It is illegal to inhabit a tiny home in most populated areas of
 >the U.S. The housing industry and the banks sustaining it spent much